-One printed and signed copy of this form should be submitted to the chair of the relevant Faculty
+One printed and signed copy of this form should be submitted to the Chair of the relevant Faculty Ethics Committee.
+A soft copy should also be supplied, via email.

-Yes No N/A 1 Will you describe the main research procedures to participants in advance, so that they are informed about what to expect?
-2 Will you tell participants that their participation is voluntary?
+Title o f Project Name of Researcher Email Name of Supervisor/Tutor Item Question Yes No NA 1 • nain research procedures to participants by are informed about what to expect?
+2 Will you tell participar ts that their participation is voluntary?
 3 Will you obtain written consent for participation (through a signed or 'ticked' consent form)?
-4 If the research is observational, will you ask participants for their consent to being observed?
+4 If the research is observational, will you ask participants for their consent to being observed.
 5 Will you tell participants that they may withdraw from the research at any time and for any reason?

-6 Ethics Policy, approval by Academic Council 1 st Dec 2014, for a period of three years Will you give participants the option of not answering any question they do not want to answer?
+6 Will you give participants the option of not answering any question they do not want to answer?
 7 Will you ensure that participant data will be treated with full confidentiality and anonymity and, if published, will not be identifiable as any individual or group?
 8 Will you debrief participants at the end of their participation (i.e., give them a brief explanation of the study)?
-9 If your study involves people between 16 and 18 years, will you ensure that passive consent is obtained from parents/guardians, with active consent obtained from both the child and their school/organisation?
-10 If your study involves people less than 16 years, will you ensure that active consent is obtained from parents/guardians and that a parent/guardian or their nominee (such as a teacher) will be present throughout the data collection period?
-11 If your study requires evaluation by an ethics committee/board at an external agency, will you wait until you have approval from both the IADT and the external ethics committee before starting data collection?
+9 ensure that passive co people between 16 and 18 years, will you nsent is obtained from parents/guardians, tained from both the child and their

+10 If your study involves people less that active consent is obtained to a parent/guardian or their nominal present throughout the data co from parents/guardians and that nee (such as a teacher) will be 11 If your study requires evaluation by an ethics committee/board at an external agency, will you wait until you have approval from both the IADT and the external ethics committee before starting data collection.
 12 If you are in a position of authority over your participants (for example, if you are their instructor/tutor/manager/examiner etc.) will you inform participants in writing that their grades and/or evaluation will be in no way affected by their participation (or lack thereof) in your research?
 13 If you are in a position of authority over your participants (for example, if you are their instructor/tutor/manager/examiner etc.), does your study involve asking participants about their academic or professional achievements, motivations, abilities or philosophies? (please note that this does not apply to QA1 or QA3 forms, or questionnaires limited to market research, that do not require ethical approval from the IREC) 14 Will your project involve deliberately misleading participants in any way?
 15 Is there any realistic risk of any participants experiencing either physical or psychological distress or discomfort?
 16 Does your project involve work with animals?
 17 Do you plan to give individual feedback to participants regarding their scores on any task or scale?
-18 Does your study examine any sensitive topics (such as, but not limited to, religion, sexuality, alcohol, crime, drugs, mental health, physical health)
+18 Does your study examine any sensitive topics (such as, but not limited to, religion, sexuality, alcohol, crime, drugs, mental health, physical health) 19 Is your study designed to change the mental state of participants in any negative way (such as inducing aggression, frustration, etc?)
+20 Does your study involve an external agency (e.g. for recruitment)?
+21 Do your participants fall into any of the following special groups?
+People with learning or communication difficulties (except where one or more Patients (either inpatient or outpatient) individuals with such characteristics may naturally Criminals / people in custody occur within a general Victims of crime or disaster population, such as a sample of students) Any other vulnerable population not specified above